-The commander of the Dignitary Protection Team (DPU) was Lieutenant Willie Moreno.
+The overall commander of the Dignitary Protection Team (DPU) was Lieutenant Willie Moreno.
 The Detail Leader was Captain John Hensley (Reserve) with Assistant Detail Leader Lieutenant Simon Semann (Reserve).
 Sergeant Jim Wagner was the Team Leader.
 Reserve Deputies on the team included: B. Ballentine, R. Barton, L. Bauer, M. Beekman, D. Edgar, J. Kirkham, J. Lai, K. Moyer, D. Sherman, R. Martin, and J. Wharrie.

 Members of the detail included: Gold Team: Sergeant J. Kirkham (agent), Red Team: Investigator D. Sherman (Team Leader), Investigator B. Ballentine (agent), Sergeant J. Wharrie (driver), Blue Team: Investigator L. Bauer (Team Leader), Yellow Team: Sergeant M. Beekman (Team Leader), Deputy D. Williams (driver), Black Team: Investigator R. Barton (Team Leader), Deputy A. McDevitt (Uniform Site Security), Deputy J. Lai (Uniform Site Security), Deputy R. Martin (Sign-in desk detail/Lobby Site Secuirty), Deputy T. summers (V.I.P.
 Room Site Security).

-For this event Sergeant Wagner's responsibilities were to do the Advance (collect tactical information on the facility and do employee checks before the event), assign agents to the perimeter (Site Security) and the principals (Close Protection).
-He was also responsible for the safety of Hector Barreto, Small Business Administration, Gaddi Vasquez, Director of Peace Corps (Nominee), Miguel Pulido, International Policy Advisory Committee on Trade, and Ruben Barrales, Deputy Assistant to the President; Director of Intergovernmental Affairs (The White House), Sheriff Lee Baca (Los Angeles Sheriff’s Office), Assistant Sheriff Don Haidl, Dr. Tirso de Junco, and 250 guests.
+For this event my responsibilities were to do the Advance (collect tactical information on the facility and do employee checks before the event), assign agents to the perimeter (Site Security) and the principals (Close Protection).
+I was also responsible for the safety of Hector Barreto, Small Business Administration, Gaddi Vasquez, Director of Peace Corps (Nominee), Miguel Pulido, International Policy Advisory Committee on Trade, and Ruben Barrales, Deputy Assistant to the President; Director of Intergovernmental Affairs (The White House), Sheriff Lee Baca (Los Angeles Sheriff’s Office), Assistant Sheriff Don Haidl, Dr. Tirso de Junco, and 250 guests.

 On December 31, 2001 Sergeant Jim Wagner was in charge of providing close protection for Sheriff Corona for the Blenheim Farms New Year Two Thousand Two celebration.
 A one-man detail was requested and Sergeant Wagner assigned Sergeant J. Kirkham.